Enjoy your summer vacation on the north shore of PEI, Canada!

 Millman Road, Irishtown (15 min.)

 One of the best ways to explore PEI's "back country" is to throw the map away and just explore.
 It is virtually impossible to get lost, and before long, you will end up "somewhere."
-Allow plenty of time for stopping to photograph the scenery, or perhaps for trying to capture on film that red fox that just poked its head out of the trees alongside the road!
+Allow plenty of time for stopping to photograph the scenery, or perhaps for trying to capture on camera that red fox that just poked its head out of the trees alongside the road!

 Horseback Riding